vincentchu/eth-private-net/README.md

 → ./eth-private-net connect bob lily
 ```

+**Note:** The following examples assume that Bob is mining (to ensure transactions are processed); start his miner with `miner.start()`.

 Let's say Alice wants to transfer 1 Szabo (defined as 1 µEth or 1e+12 Wei) to Lily.
-With Bob mining (to ensure transactions are processed), we can have Alice send Lily some Ethereum by unlocking her account (with `foobar123` as the password), then sending a transaction with `.sendTransaction(...)`:
+We can have Alice send Lily some Ethereum by unlocking her account (with `foobar123` as the password), then sending a transaction with `.sendTransaction(...)`:

 ```
 # As alice: